 How much money and time do your sponsors want to spend?

-If the client and performing organisation are not mature in risk management, they will be affected by absence blindness.
+If the client and performing organization are not mature in risk management, they will be affected by absence blindness.
 So, expect to have difficulties proving the efficiency of your actions.

 2. Inputs to Your Risk Management Methodology